henrytheyang/stagingWeekD1ToyProblems/README.md

 # stagingWeekD1ToyProblems

-Some toy problems from Week12Day1
+Some toy problems from Week 12 Day 1